Caprice-Linux/live_image/README.md

-# Sana Desktop Live Builder
+# Caprice Linux Live Builder

 This script just makes a live disc out of a given `squashfs` file.
 To build the whole thing, You need to follow the instructions of this document.